Cesaz/Quiz/README.md

 - A quiz game to test your knowledge about something.

-- **The project is not finalized yet, there will be a minor modification**.
+- **The project is not finalized yet, there will be a minor modification in the available questions**.